-The Trust has built and develop an effective school improvement team and structure to drive improvement in all the schools and then to sustain that improvement.
-In order to achieve this the Trust recognises that it needs to recruit and retain the most talented staff and there will be an increased focus on ways in which the Trust can make itself the first choice for staff.
+The Trust has built and developed an effective school improvement team and structure to drive and sustain improvement in all our schools.
+In order to achieve this, the Trust recognises that it needs to recruit and retain the most talented staff and over recent years we have placed increased focus on ways in which the Trust can ensure it is an employer of choice.
+This work will continue in the coming years.